rocketship-ai/rocketship-internal/docs/src/deploy/digitalocean.md

   --set controller.service.annotations."service\.beta\.kubernetes\.io/do-loadbalancer-enable-proxy-protocol"="true"
 ```

-The annotation enables PROXY protocol support on DigitalOcean’s load balancer, which keeps source IPs available in the ingress logs.
-Omit or adjust if you do not need it.
+> The annotation keeps client IP addresses visible in the ingress logs.
+Remove it if you do not need PROXY protocol support.

 ## 2. Install Temporal